1,691 words, 9 minutes read time.

 Still- no regrets.
 Seeing places off the tourist path was worth the panic.

-I was reaching the point of my trip where my energy was waning so I spent a chill night at my Airbnb apartment that was in a residential part of the city.
-I went to a nearby grocery store and became one with the couch and my kindle.
-I knew I would have to rally for one more full day and I am glad I rested.
+I was reaching the point of my UK road trip where my energy was waning, so I spent a chill night at my Airbnb apartment that was in a residential part of the city.
+I went to a nearby grocery store and became one with the couch and my Kindle.
+I knew I would have to rally for one more full day, and I am glad I rested.

 Day 9: Edinburgh in All Its Weather